lilykriopelle/intermediate-react-react-router/lesson/outline/outline-template.md

 2. The learner will import and use the `useParams` hook to get the value of the route param and display it on the page.

 #### What is the purpose of these checkpoints?
+Learners will be able to write dynamic routes, reason about what URLs will match a route's `path`, and be able to use `useParams` to get the value of route params from within a component.

 ### What would you like to have in the workspace for this exercise?
 Share your plan below.

 _Check out the [content standards](http://curriculum-documentation.codecademy.com/Content-Standards/workspaces/) for guidance on writing narratives for exercises._

 ## Exercise #7: Switch / exact